GusttavoSoares/C-Language/README.md

 ### About the project 💻
 <p align="center">A list of several programs made in C, in each code it is written what to do, and the better, all the activities is solved!
-Use to put into practice what you have learned about the C language, there are exercises with conditions, loops, arrays, pointers, function and and examples about libraries. </p>
+Use to put into practice what you have learned about the C language, there are exercises with conditions, loops, arrays, pointers, function and  examples about libraries. </p>

 ### Technologies:

 - [Visual Studio Code](https://code.visualstudio.com/)
 - [Dev-C++](https://sourceforge.net/projects/orwelldevcpp/)

 ### Author